-DATES: Comments on the draft guidelines must be received by July 28, 2005 [extended from March 28; see notice].
-Late comments will be considered to the extent practicable.
-The Access Board will hold a hearing on January 10, 2005 from 1:30 p.m. until 4:30 p.m.
+DATES: Comments should be received by July 28, 2005 [extended from March 28; see notice].
+Comments received after this date will be considered to the extent practicable.
+The Access Board will hold a hearing on January 10, 2005, from 1:30 p.m. until 4:30 p.m.

-ADDRESSES: Comments should be sent to the Office of Technical and Information Services, Architectural and Transportation Barriers Compliance Board, 1331 F Street NW, suite 1000, Washington, DC 20004-1111.
+ADDRESSES: Comments should be sent to the Office of Technical and Information Services, Architectural and Transportation Barriers Compliance Board, 1331 F Street, NW. suite 1000, Washington, DC 20004-1111.
 E-mail comments should be sent to email@example.com.
 Comments sent by e-mail will be considered only if they contain the full name and address of the sender in the text.
-Comments will be available for inspection at the above address from 9 a.m. to 5 p.m. on regular business days.
+Comments will be available for inspection at the above address from 9:00 a.m. to 5:00 p.m. on regular business days.
 The hearing on January 10, 2005 will be held at the Marriott at Metro Center Hotel, 775 12th Street, NW, Washington, DC 20005.

 FOR FURTHER INFORMATION CONTACT: Paul Beatty, Office of Technical and Information Services, Architectural and Transportation Barriers Compliance Board, 1331 F Street, NW, suite 1000, Washington DC 20004-1111.
 Telephone number (202) 272-0012 (voice); (202) 272-0082 (TTY); Electronic mail address: firstname.lastname@example.org.

-SUPPLEMENTARY INFORMATION: In 1998, the Access Board established a 21-member Federal advisory committee to provide recommendations to assist the Board in developing passenger vessel accessibility guidelines.
+In 1998, the Access Board established a 21-member advisory committee to provide recommendations to assist the Board in developing passenger vessel accessibility guidelines.
 The committee included disability organizations, industry trade groups, State and local government agencies, and passenger vessel operators.
 The Passenger Vessel Access Advisory Committee (PVAAC) met nine times between September 1998 and September 2000 and submitted a final report “Recommendations for Accessibility Guidelines for Passenger Vessels” (http://www.access-board.gov/pvaac/commrept/index.htm) to the Board in December 2000.
-The PVAAC report provided recommendations on access to elements, rooms, spaces, and facilities on passenger vessels and how to provide access on and off such vessels.

 In addition to welcoming written comments, the Board will hold a hearing on January 10, 2005 to give the public an additional opportunity to provide input on the Board's draft guidelines.
 Interested members of the public are encouraged to contact the Access Board at (202) 272-0012 (voice) or (202) 272-0082 (TTY) to pre-register to attend the hearing.
 A second hearing may be held later in 2005.
 The location, date, and time of the second hearing will be announced in a subsequent Federal Register notice and on the Board's website.
 The hearings will be accessible to persons with disabilities.
 Sign language interpreters and an assistive listening system will be available.
 Persons attending the hearings are requested to refrain from using perfume, cologne, and other fragrances for the comfort of other participants.